themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 * Pain in Bowel and Bladder
 * Bladder and Bowel Dysfunction
 * Pain with Sex, Dyspareunia
-* Pain with Vaginal Penetration or Insertion
+* Pain with Vaginal Penetration
 * Bloating
 * Nausea and Vomiting
 * Fatigue